BNDNK/space-invaders/README.md

-##Game README
+# Game README
-This document contains JavaScript code for a simple space invaders game implemented in the browser using HTML, CSS, and JavaScript.
+This document contains JavaScript code for a  space invaders game using HTML, CSS, and JavaScript.

 ## Instructions:
 Clone Repository: